 Unfortunately the University is a tempting target for hackers and we get a lot of phishing attacks that try to trick people into giving away their username and password details.
 Don't get caught out - learn how to spot phishing attempts and be vigilant.

-Microsoft Office is free for the whole of your time at the University, and you can install it on 5 devices.
-Go to office365.leeds.ac.uk and login with your username in the format email@example.com then click Install Now.
+Microsoft 365 is free for the whole of your time at the University, and you can install it on 5 devices.
+Go to microsoft365.com and login with your University username (in the form email@example.com) and password then click Install Apps.

-At the University you can use the computer clusters (large, dedicated study areas with PCs) that are available on campus, however access to them is restricted and fewer places available due to social distancing as a result of covid-19, so you may want to bring your own computer.
+At the University you can use the computer clusters (large, dedicated study areas with PCs) that are available on campus, but you may want to bring your own computer.
 If you are wondering what sort of computer to bring with you, read our advice.

 If you have any difficulties accessing the online or digital aspects of your learning please contact your Academic Personal Tutor and / or your Student Support Office for further assistance.

-The University uses the eduroam WiFi network which is available in the halls of residences and in the buildings on campus.
+The University uses the eduroam WiFi network which is available across campus.
 It’s fast, secure and works at other universities too.
+For connecting in the halls of residence, read this guide.
 Each bedroom in the halls of residence also has a wired network point (to the ResNet network).
-Find out how to connect in the Get Connected handbook (a copy of this is also in every bedroom).

-Note - you cannot connect wireless printers, games consoles or smart speakers such as Google Home and Amazon echo to the wireless network.
-You will not be able to get onto the internet through the wired network if your device has Peer-to-Peer (P2P) software installed.
+Note - you will not be able to get onto the internet through the wired network if your device has Peer-to-Peer (P2P) software installed.
 If you use any torrent file sharing software or you have a game installed that uses P2P for software updates you will need to disable these.

 There are a number of study spaces on campus which you can work in.
 Some of these you will need to book, others are drop in.
 Find out the latest news on the student website.